hank-der-hafenarbeiter/7-Segment-Clock/README.md

 IMPORTANT:
-I'm using the IRFML 8244 n-channel SOT-23.
+I'm using the IRLML 6402 p-channel MOSFET in a SOT-23 package and a BFN 26 npn transistor also in SOT-23.
 As of yet this is not changed in the schematics!

 Greater picture: